onosproject/sdran-in-a-box/docs/HW_Installation_intro.md

 In the diagram above are presented the 4 machines described in this setup (NUC OAI-CU/DU, NUC OAI-UE, ONOS-RIC, EPC-OMEC) interconnected via a logical layer 2 network.
 In each represented machine, the red squared items represent the components instantiated on them using RiaB.
 In particular, the EPC-OMEC machine highlights the internal structure of the omec-user-plane components, presenting how the UPF and Quagga router are interconnected via different (Open vSwitch) bridges to perform the user plane communication of the EPC.
 Notice, the UE component is represented by a NUC OAI-UE, likewise it could be replaced by a LTE handset.

+In addition, this setup has three internal subnets: (i) enb subnet - 192.168.11.8/29, (ii) core subnet - 192.168.11.0/29, and (iii) access subnet - 192.168.11.16/29.
+The enb subnet is to make a connection between CU/DU machine and Quagga internal router in OMEC machine.
+The core subnet is for S1u interface whereas the access subnet is for Sgi interface.

 ## Credentials
 The tutorials here presented utilize the sdRan-in-a-Box (RiaB) repository, while installing and running the RiaB components, we might have to write some credentials for (i) opencord gerrit, (ii) onosproject github, and (iii) sdran private Helm chart repository.
 Make sure you have this member-only credentials before starting to install RiaB.